-- 2.112 Under sections 62(c) and (d) of the Act, CCCS may conduct an investigation if there are reasonable grounds for suspecting that a merger situation infringes the section 54 prohibition.
-When conducting an investigation, CCCS's powers are as follows: - to require the production of specified documents or information (pursuant to section 63 of the Act); - to enter premises without a warrant (pursuant to section 64 of the Act); and - to enter and search premises with a warrant (pursuant to section 65 of the Act). - 2.122.13 The Act also sets out a number of criminal offences which may be committed where an undertaking fails to comply when these powers are exercised3, as well as limitations on the use of CCCS's powers of investigation.4 For further information, please refer to the relevant paragraphs of CCCS Guidelines on the Powers of Investigation in Competition Cases pertaining to the exercise of CCCS's powers of investigation, and Part 5 below.
+- to require the production of specified documents or information (pursuant to section 63 of the Act); - to enter premises without a warrant (pursuant to section 64 of the Act); and - to enter and search premises with a warrant (pursuant to section 65 of the Act). - 2.13 The Act also sets out a number of criminal offences which may be committed where an undertaking fails to comply when these powers are exercised, as well as limitations on the use of CCCS's powers of investigation.
+For further information, please refer to the relevant paragraphs of the CCCS Guidelines on the Powers of Investigation in Competition Cases pertaining to the exercise of CCCS's powers of investigation, and Part 5 below.